denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 its Selectric line of electric typewriters (ST).
 Selectric typewriters were popular because they were ubiquitous, relatively inexpensive, and could be used to reliably transform a keyboard’s mechanical action into binary electric signal.
-Consequently, they became a common input interface  in a number of early computing platforms.[61]
-In  that it combined electromagnetic tape storage with keyboard input, the MT/ST machine could be considered one of the first personal “word processing” systems.
+Consequently, they became a common input interface in a number of early computing platforms.[^42] The MT/ST machine could be considered one of the first personal “word processing” systems in that it combined electromagnetic tape storage with keyboard input.
 Built on a simpler architecture than its supercomputer cousins, the machine used a single tape reading and writing mechanism.
 An advertisement in the American Bar Association Journal, circa 1966, called it the $10,000 typewriter, “worth every penny.”
 Where typists previously had to stop and erase every mistake, the IBM MT/ST setup allowed them to “backspace, retype, and keep going.”
-Mistakes could be corrected in place, on magnetic tape, “where all typing is recorded and played back correctly at incredible speed.”[62]
+Mistakes could be corrected in place, on magnetic tape, “where all typing is recorded and played back correctly at incredible speed.”[^43]

-Despite its advantages, MT/ST architecture inherited the problem of legibility from its predecessors: Information stored on tape was still invisible to the typist.
-In addition to being encoded, electric alphabets were written in magnetic domains and polarities, which lay beyond human sense.[63]
-One therefore had to verify input against stored quantities to ensure correspondence.
+Despite its advantages, MT/ST architecture inherited the problem of legibility from its predecessors.
+Information stored on tape was still invisible to the typist.
+In addition to being encoded, electric alphabets were written in magnetic domains and polarities, which lay beyond human sense.[^44] One therefore had to verify input against stored quantities to ensure correspondence.
 But the stored quantity could be checked only by transforming it into yet another inscription.
-Like Wittgenstein’s broken hermeneutic circuit, the magnetic tape was insufficient to close the loop.
-To verify what was stored the operator was forced to redouble the original inscription, in a process that was   prone to error, because storage media could not be accessed directly without specialized instruments.[64]
+To verify what was stored the operator was forced to redouble the original inscription, in a process that was prone to error, because storage media could not be accessed directly without specialized instruments.[^45]

 Users of the Mark III Calculator were asked to input quantities several times over.
 Another class of solutions involved making the magnetic mark more apparent.
 For example, Youngquist and Hanes described their 1962 magnetic reader as a

-@ext:device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form.
+> device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form.
 Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
 For example, this has